zkhorozianbc/pyorderbook/README.md

 - Min/Max standing order prices for each side are stored and used to create smart iterator over prices (tick size = 1 cent) to find matching order
 - Matching Logic iterates through prices and dequeues from the head of a matching price level, maintaining a FIFO ordering and encforcing the time priority
 - Order Cancellation is done by locating orders with an order reference map, and marking cancelled orders with a cancelled flag.
 Cancelled orders are actually deleted (dequeued from price level) if/when they are encountered during the matching process of a subsequent order
+- decimal.Decimal objects are used to store prices due to floating point arithmetic problems

 ### System Requirements
 - uv